project-gemmi/gemmi/docs/grid.rst

   >>> grid.get_value(-11, 13, 25)
   7.0

-The main selling point of Grid is that it understands crystallographic symmetry.
+The main advantage of Grid over generic 3D arrays is that it understands crystallographic symmetry.

 .. doctest::